benzend/virtual_printer_farm/README.md

 ## How Will I Be Able to Use it?

-You could either run this locally or create your own server that you could run this on.
+You could either run this locally or create your own server.

 ## API Endpoints